 How to hardwire a dash cam with parking mode?

-Every dash cam will have either its specific hardwire kit or an universal hardwire kit you can use.
+Dash cams will have either its specific hardwire kit or an universal hardwire kit you can use.
 This will allow you to connect your dash cam to the car’s battery power through the fuse box.
 There are two different types of fuses, one that supplies power when the car is turned on like a radio, or one that is constantly on.

 For parking mode you’ll want to use the fuse that has constant power.
 Your car manual should tell you which fuse to use or you can check the fuse’s power with a multimeter.